TechnologyMasters/contributing/cfp.md

 Our planning process starts with great quality content, we carefully select topics that our attendees can go right back to work and start adopting.
 Those topics are laid out [below](#topics) and messaged to our attendees on our website well before announcing speakers, we then find amazing speakers to talk in those spots.
 This is a lot different than the traditional CFP process.

 Don't see a topic you can speak to below?
 Don't worry submit any way!
-We read every submission and if you can convince us, we will pursue it further to ensure that it is ready for our primarily startup and enterprise focused attendees, who are looking for talks that they can go back to work with knowledge of how to implement into existing systems, over something that would require them to start a project in a new stack.
+We read every submission and if you can convince us, we will pursue it further to ensure that it is ready for our primarily startup and enterprise focused attendees.

 ### Topics